 - Most boats are required to carry vessel monitoring systems when they go fishing to ensure compliance with area restrictions, such as closed areas.

 The Georges Bank stock is a transboundary resource.
 Fisheries and Oceans Canada manages the Canadian fishery on Georges Bank.
-The two countries implemented a formal quota-sharing agreement in 2004 to share the harvest of yellowtail flounder in this area.
+The United States and Canada implemented a formal quota-sharing agreement in 2004 to share the harvest of yellowtail flounder in this area.
 The agreement includes total allowable catch quotas for each country as well as in-season monitoring of the U.S. catch of yellowtail flounder on Georges Bank.

-The 2011 harvest of yellowtail flounder was valued at nearly $4.7 million.
+The 2012 harvest of yellowtail flounder was valued at $6.45 million.

 There are hundreds of flatfish species found around the world.
 The most commercially important family of flatfish is Plueronectidae, which is concentrated in northern waters.
-Yellowtail is member of this family and is the most important Atlantic Coast flounder.
+Yellowtail is a member of this family.

-Raw flounder ranges in color from tan to pinkish to snow white; cooked flounder is pure white.
+Raw flounder ranges in color from white to pinkish to tan; cooked flounder is pure white.
 The meat is lean, boneless, and flaky with a mild flavor.
-Yellowtail flounder’s sweet taste and firm texture is often the standard to which other flounders are compared.
-(From Seafood Business, 2011 )
+The sweet taste and firm texture of yellowtail flounder is often the standard to which other flounders are compared.

 |Serving Weight||100 g (raw)|